deendhayal/logstash-input-google_cloud_storage/README.md

 Example use-cases:

- * Read https://cloud.google.com/stackdriver/[Stackdriver logs] from a Cloud Storage bucket into Elastic.
+ * Read [Stackdriver logs](https://cloud.google.com/stackdriver/) from a Cloud Storage bucket into Elastic.
  * Read gzipped logs from cold-storage into Elastic.
  * Restore data from an Elastic dump.
  * Extract data from Cloud Storage, transform it with Logstash and load it into BigQuery.